The non-Lefschetz locus of conics: Examples with Monomial Complete Intersections

 \section{Examples with Monomial Complete Intersections}

-In this section, we show that the hypothesis of generality in Theorem \ref{main CI} is necessary, by constructing examples of monomial complete intersections where the non-Lefschetz locus of conics does not have the expected codimension.
-Since we know that for every Artinian monomial complete intersection $A=k[x_1,x_2,x_3]/(x_1^{d_1}, x_2^{d_2}, x_3^{d_3})$ the non-Lefschetz locus of conics is a hypersurface in $\PP^5$ if $d_3>d_1+d_2+1$ or if the socle degree $e=d_1+d_2+d_3-3$ is odd, here we will focus on the case when the socle degree $e$ is even and $d_3\leq d_1+d_2$.
+In this section, we show that the hypothesis of generality in Theorem \ref{main CI} is necessary by constructing examples of monomial complete intersections where the non-Lefschetz locus of conics does not have the expected codimension.
+We already know that for every Artinian monomial complete intersection $A=\kk[x_1,x_2,x_3]/(x_1^{d_1}, x_2^{d_2}, x_3^{d_3})$ the non-Lefschetz locus of conics is a hypersurface in $\PP^5$ if $d_3>d_1+d_2+1$ or if the socle degree $e=d_1+d_2+d_3-3$ is odd.
+Therefore, in this section we focus on the case when the socle degree $e$ is even and $d_3\leq d_1+d_2$.